 - 3. Transfer half of the batter to an ungreased 13x9-in. baking pan.
 Top with apples.
 Spread remaining batter over apples.
 Mix remaining sugar and cinnamon; sprinkle over top.
 Bake 10 minutes.

 - 4. Reduce oven setting to 375°.
-Bake 35-45 minutes or until golden brown and apples are tender.
+Bake until golden brown and apples are tender, 35-45 minutes.
 Cool on a wire rack.
 Yield: 15 servings.

 1 piece: 349 calories, 17g fat (2g saturated fat), 56mg cholesterol, 138mg sodium, 47g carbohydrate (30g sugars, 2g fiber), 4g protein.

 "Looked and smelled so good, but what a disappointment flavor-wise.
 The cake and the apple filling were very blah and devoid of flavor.
 I have so many other good apple recipes and would definitely not make this again."